 Madison Reads Leopold is a community read-aloud celebrating the life and legacy of Aldo Leopold.
 The event features a diverse lineup of public figures and community members sharing Leopold’s eloquence and wisdom from A Sand County Almanac and other works.

-The Arboretum will host the 13th-annual free public reading on March 3, 2018, in the Visitor Center, from 9:30 a.m. until about 3:30 p.m.
-Visitors can drop in to hear favorite essays or stay for the day.
+The Arboretum will host the 13th-annual free public reading on March 3, 2018, in the Visitor Center, from 9:30 a.m. until about 3:45 p.m.

 First published in 1948, A Sand County Almanac has prompted generations of people to take better notice—and care—of the natural environment.
 Aldo Leopold was the first research director at the Arboretum and was closely involved in its design.